 The Submitting Competitive Retailer begins the process by selecting “Rep of Record” from the submit tree.

 The Competitive Retailer enters the Assignee (the TDSP for this example), the ESI ID, and the STARTTIME.
 The Comments field is optional; however, Market Participants are strongly encouraged to include any relevant comments to help facilitate resolution of the issue.
 “A MVI was submitted for this customer with a 03/01/16 start; however we are not showing as the ROR in ERCOT.
 Please review and advise.
-The STOPTIME field is optional.
+The STOPTIME field is optional. (leave field blank in example)

 Once all required information is populated, the Submitting Competitive Retailer selects OK to complete the Submit process.
 The issue transitions to the TDSP in a state of New.